-If you want to know how to do the Romanian deadlift with dumbbells, what muscles it works and where you should feel it, this page will tell you everything you need to know.
+If you want to know how to do the dumbbell RDL (Romanian deadlift), what muscles it works and where you should feel it, this page will tell you everything you need to know.

-The Romanian deadlift, or RDL for short, is a deadlift variation where the legs are kept straighter than a regular deadlift.
+The dumbbell Romanian deadlift, or RDL for short, is a deadlift variation where the legs are kept straighter than a conventional deadlift.

 The Romanian deadlift is typically done with a barbell, but you can also do it with dumbbells.
 The dumbbell RDL is an effective way to target the hamstrings, glutes and lower back, and is particularly useful if you don’t have access to a leg curl machine.

-The dumbbell Romanian deadlift targets a number of muscles, the main ones being:
+The dumbbell Romanian deadlift targets a number of muscle groups, the main ones being:

 How to Do the Dumbbell RDL

-The dumbbell RDL is performed in the same way as the barbell version.
+The dumbbell RDL is performed in the same way as the barbell Romanian deadlift.
 Both variations target the hamstrings, glutes and lower back.

-- Stand with your feet roughly hip width apart and a slight bend in your knees.
+- In a standing position, position your feet hip-width apart with a slight bend in your knees.

-- Hold the dumbbells in front of you with your palms facing your thighs, rather than at your sides.
+- Hold the dumbbells in front of your thighs with your palms facing you, rather than at your sides.

 - Lift your chest and keep a slight arch in your lower back.
-You want to maintain this position in your upper body throughout the exercise.
+You want to maintain this neutral spine position throughout the exercise.

 - As you lower the dumbbells, keep them close to your body.
 Don’t let them drift too far in front.

-- Keep the knees slightly bent throughout the exercise.
+- Keep the knees slightly bent throughout the exercise, with most of your weight back on the heels.

 - Lower the dumbbells to the point where you feel a stretch in your hamstrings.
 For some people, that might be at the midpoint of the shin, while for others it might be level with your knees.
 It all depends on how flexible you are.